Washington Gov. Jay Inslee signs package of bills sparked by #MeToo movement

 However, while the House this year passed a resolution setting up a task force on sexual harassment at the Legislature, the Senate didn’t follow suit after there was some concern about whether legislative staff had an adequate voice on the task force.

-Keiser said that there is currently a Senate staff work group regarding sexual harassment, as well as ongoing informal conversations.
+Keiser said that there now is a Senate staff work group regarding sexual harassment, as well as ongoing informal conversations.
 She noted that the model rules bill — which requires policies and practices to be posted by Jan.
 1, 2019 — applies to all workplaces, including the Capitol.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.